TD Aeroplan Visa Infinite Privilege vs. Amex Platinum

 More insurance

-The TD Aeroplan VIP provides higher coverage limits than the Amex Platinum, but its most valuable coverage actually pertains to shopping.
-We estimate you can save about $375 with:
+The TD Aeroplan Visa Infinite Privilege Credit Card provides higher coverage limits than The Platinum Card, but its most valuable coverage actually pertains to shopping.
+Our insurance value study estimates you can save over $400 with:

-The TD Aeroplan VIP’s insurance package totals an estimated $830 compared to $500 for the Amex Platinum.
-It’s a pretty great deal considering it also carries a lower annual fee!
+The TD Aeroplan Visa Infinite Privilege Credit Card's insurance package totals an estimated $830 compared to $500 for The Platinum Card.
+It's a pretty great deal, considering it also comes with a lower annual fee!

 TD® Aeroplan® Visa* Infinite Privilege* Credit Card